gschepkin/data-parsing-app/README.md

   "failure": "Sorry, storage doesn't have the price of the date, Sat Feb 13 00:00:00 YEKT 2010" }
 ```
+#### Develop
+To work with the server (increase functionality) you can use `sbt ~reStart` (from terminal) to realod the app on changes. \
+And to work with client to start you need to go to client-dir `cd client` and run `npm i` for installing all packages for developing. \
+To run the client in dev mode (to reload on changes) use `npm run dev` or `npm run prod` for reload in prod mode.
+If you use `npm run build` npm will build a production version without reloads on changes.

 ### Based on
 Server: *akka-http*, *akka-actor*, *akka-stream*, *spray-json* \